-A man has appeared in court charged with attempting to defeat the ends of justice in connection with the death of Amber Gibson.
+A man has appeared in court charged with attempting to defeat the ends of justice after the death of Hamilton teen Amber Gibson.

-Stephen Corrigan, 43, appeared in private at Hamilton Sheriff Court on Wednesday.
+Stephen Corrigan, 43, appeared at Hamilton Sheriff Court on Wednesday.

 The teenager was a pupil at Moore House Academy in Bathgate, West Lothian, which is privately run and cares for children aged 11 to 18 who have faced social and educational challenges.